AlexanderEllis/a2-clients/README.md

 Part of the testing is using multiple clients that do a handful of different things.
 I started with a general client that would do everything, but it got busy quick.
 We can break it down into multiple clients.

+All these clients share a ton of code but whatever.

 ## Clients:

 Client 1: Client that sends HELLO, reads HELLO_ACK and CLIENT_LIST, sends CLIENT_LIST_REQ, reads client list, then sends EXIT